danielscholl-osdu/legal/provider/legal-reference/README.md

-# legal-gcp
+# legal-reference

-os-legal-gcp is a Spring Boot service that hosts CRUD APIs that enable management of legal tags within the OSDU R2 ecosystem.
+os-legal-reference is a Spring Boot service that hosts CRUD APIs that enable management of legal tags within the OSDU Hybrid ecosystem.

 ## Getting Started